bonheurNE07/seed-ditribution-app/README.md

 ## 👨‍💻 Author

 Emmanuel Ndeze
-Passionate software engineer focused on solving environmental and rural challenges with code.
+Passionate software engineer focused on solving environmental and social challenges with code.